ankane/notable/README.md

 # Notable

-Track notable requests and background jobs

-See users affected by:
+Notable tracks notable requests and backgrounds and stores them in your database.
+What makes a request or job notable?
+There are a number of default situations, but ultimately you decide what interests you.

+By default, Notable tracks:

 - errors
-- slow requests, jobs, and timeouts
 - 404s
+- slow requests and jobs
+- timeouts
 - validation failures
 - CSRF failures
 - unpermitted parameters
 - blocked and throttled requests

+Notable requests are associated with a user whenever possible, making it great for helping customers.
+You can also store custom notes.

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com)